-- Prolonged absence from school with a noticeable change in behaviour on return - Finding it difficult to sit still and appears to be experiencing discomfort or pain - Spending a long time away from class for toilet breaks - Asking to be excused from PE or swimming - Suddenly visiting the school nurse more frequently - A sudden change in dress

-The communities in the UK that girls are most at risk of FGM include the Somali, Sudanese, Sierra Leone, Gambian, Liberian, Egyptian, Nigerian, Ethiopian and Eritrean communities.
+- Prolonged absence from school with a noticeable change in behaviour on return - Finding it difficult to sit still and appears to be experiencing discomfort or pain - Spending a long time away from class for toilet breaks - Asking to be excused from PE or swimming - Suddenly visiting the school nurse more frequently - A sudden change in dress - Who is at risk of FGM? - The communities in the UK that girls are most at risk of FGM include the Somali, Sudanese, Sierra Leone, Gambian, Liberian, Egyptian, Nigerian, Ethiopian and Eritrean communities.
 Non-African communities that practice FGM include Yemeni, Afghani, Kurdish, Indonesian, Malaysian and Pakistani Bohra Muslim communities.